ranking-agent/edgar-ui/frontend/README.md

 const API_BASE_URL = 'http://localhost:8000/api/v1';
 ```

-Update this if your backend is running on a different address.
+Update this if backend is running on a different address.

 ## Project Structure